wp-plugins/callbook-mobile-bar/readme.txt

 The main buttons normally used for contact, buy a service/product  all in one: an easy and user friendly bar with call to action: call, send email, book.

 In this way the mobile user can:
-1.	have quick access to all information needed (contacts, maps, etc.);
+* Have quick access to all information needed (contacts, maps, etc.);
-2.	contact  booking centre or have access to the booking engine;
+* Contact  booking centre or have access to the booking engine;
-3.	book an accommodation in few clicks.
+* Book an accommodation in few clicks.

 Call&Book Mobile Bar has been mainly conceived for hotels, B&B, and any accommodation property:
 Mobile users need to quickly get in touch with the hotel or book an accommodation.